skyhookadventure/eventfan/README.md

 Track events, using 50+ Segment/Rudderstack Specification types (included), or with your own types (created with `TEvent<name, properties>`).
-With standard events the properties are automatically converted to the correct format for each destination (in this case Facebook Pixel's `Purchase` event for example):
+With standard events the properties are automatically converted to the correct format for each destination (e.g. in this case Facebook Pixel's `Purchase` event):

 ```typescript
 import { Ecommerce } from "event-fan";